jorgefz/kivy-budget-app/readme.md

 ## Provide the Data

 Go to the online banking portal of your bank, download the CSV file of your transactions, and place it within the "data" folder.

+## To-Do

+- Set homescreen metrics to display data only for current month
+- Find and choose metrics to display
+- Design best method of presenting the metrics
+- Functionality to import csv files
+- Add input csv files into a principal SQL database
+- Solve conflicts between new and existing data for overlaping timestamps